Platonic-Systems/generics-sop-examples/doc/edit.md

             Nothing
 ```

 We split the path `fp` and process the first path segment by matching it with one of the sum constructors.
-In `anamorphismSum` we handle the two cases of null product constructor and singleton product constructor (`mcana_NS` is responsible for recursing into other sum constructors).
+In `anamorphismSum`, we handle the two cases of null product constructor and singleton product constructor (`mcana_NS` is responsible for recursing into other sum constructors).
 For null product, we match the file path with "${constructorSuffix}.html" and return immediately.
-For a single product case, we use `mcana_NP` to build the product. `anammorphismProduct` uses `sList` to case match on the rest of the products (i.e. 2nd, etc.) - and calls `decodeRoute` on the first product only if the rest is empty, which in turn requires us to the `IsRoute` constraint all the way above.
+For a single product case, we use `mcana_NP` to build the product. `anammorphismProduct` uses `sList` to case match on the rest of the products (i.e. 2nd, etc.) and calls `decodeRoute` on the first product only if the rest is empty--which, in turn, requires us to use the `IsRoute` constraint all the way above.

 Finally, we use `DefaultSignatures` to specify a default implementation in `IsRoute` class.

 ### Putting it all together

-We can test that our code works in ghci:
+We can test that our code works in GHCi:

 ```haskell
 > import RouteEncoding